 Gautreaux v.
-CHA et al , No 66 C 1460 and the consent decree thereunder was terminated in 1997.
+CHA et al., No 66 C 1460 and the consent decree thereunder was terminated in 1997.

-- 1. Management will contact applicants through the following process to schedule an interview When a unit becomes available.
-Management will then telephone the selected applicant at least three (3) times within a forty-eight (48) hour period.
-If the applicant cannot be reached, a letter shall be sent by pre-paid First Class mail to the applicant requesting a date and time for an interview.
-If the applicant does not respond within ten (10) business days from the date Management sent its letter, then the applicant forfeits the opportunity to apply for the available unit, but will remain at the top of the applicable Waiting List.
-When a second unit becomes available, Management will send another letter to the applicant.
-If the applicant does not respond to the second letter, Management will deem the applicant inactive and remove the applicant from the Waiting List.
-For RRC applicants, Management will notify the CSS service provider to seek its assistance with making direct contact with RRC applicants to advise them of unit availability. - 2.
-If an applicant refuses a unit, the applicant remains at the top of the applicable Waiting List.
+- 2. If an applicant refuses a unit, the applicant remains at the top of the applicable Waiting List.
 Management will send a letter to the applicant stating that after a second refusal of an available unit Management will remove the applicant from the applicable Waiting List and place the applicant in the inactive file. - 3.
-When an interview is scheduled, but the applicant fails to attend, Management will attempt to contact the applicant by telephone; provided the applicant has a working phone number, otherwise Management will contact the applicant through First Class mail, return receipt requested.
+When an interview is scheduled, but the applicant fails to attend, Management will attempt to contact the applicant by telephone.
 Management will telephone the selected applicant three (3) times within a forty-eight (48) hour period.
 If there is no contact made with the selected applicant, Management will place the applicant's Pre-Application Card in the inactive file.
 However, if Management does contact the applicant and the applicant had good cause, as determined in Management's sole discretion, to miss the interview, such as illness or accident, then Management will schedule another appointment.
 If the applicant again fails to attend the interview, Management will place the applicant's Pre-Application Card in the inactive file. - 4.
-Management will document all of its attempts at contacting the applicant in its Tenant Tracking Log.
+Management will document all of its attempts at contacting the applicant in its Tenant Tracking Log (Exhibit G).